yeroshkin30/AutoLayoutDSL/README.md

 ## Installation

-Just copy AutoLayoutDSL.swift file to your project.
+Just copy the `AutoLayoutDSL.swift` file to your project and start using it.

 ## License

+This project is licensed under the MIT License.